sergibarroso/wireguard-vpn-setup/README.md

 * Use Ether to write the Armbian image you should have already downloaded (if not check the requirements section for the link)
 * Once done, eject the card and insert it in the NanoPi R2S

-## Booting NanoPi R2S
+### Booting NanoPi R2S

 * Plug the ethernet cable
 * Plug the power cable
 * Armbian uses DHCP by default so once you know the IP address assigned from your DHCP server you can SSH into it
 * SSH into the box by `ssh root@<IP>` and the default password is `1234`
-* Immediately after login the first time it will ask the user to change `root` password and create a new normal user account
+* Immediately after login the first time it will ask the user to change `root` password and create a new regular user account

-## Basic Setup
+## Common setup

-The steps below should be performed in all systems that you have.
+Run the steps below on both NanoPi:

-* Set the host name
+* Set the hostname (replace `<NEW_HOSTNAME>` with the name you desire)

   ```shell
   sed -i 's/nanopi-r2s/<NEW_HOSTNAME>/g' /etc/hostname /etc/hosts